JWalkerMailly/Gmod-NVGBase/README.md

 ### ![Shared](images/shared.png?raw=true "Shared") **player:NVGBASE_IsGoggleActive()**
 >
-> *Determine if the player is currently using a NVG goggle.*
+> *Determine if the player is currently using a NVG goggle.
+This essentially returns the player's current ConVar value for NVGBASE_TOGGLE.*
 >
 >> Returns true if active, false otherwise.

 ### ![Shared](images/shared.png?raw=true "Shared") **player:NVGBASE_ToggleGoggle(loadout, silent, force)**
 >
-> *Utility function used to toggle a player's goggle.
+> *Internal utility function used to toggle a player's goggle.
 Although this can be used on both client and server, it should either be used on both, or server only.
 Setting it only clientside will cause a desync between the server and the client.*
 >
 >> Parameters:
 >> | Name | Type | Description |